 Ashtanga Beginners Courses

-The 2 day short courseoffers a supportive beginners environment to show the fundamental aspects of practicing this amazing method of yoga: breath, focus, strength and continuous movement.
-We will look at what is required to be in the quiet and disciplined environment of the self-practice Mysore-style class room and also ways of remembering the sequence and a little bit of work on the key poses in the first part of the series.
+Our courses offer a supportive beginners environment to show the fundamental aspects of practicing this amazing method of yoga: breath, focus, strength and continuous movement.
+Poses are workshopped and repeated and the quiet and disciplined environment of the self-practice Mysore-style class room is also workshopped.
+There is time for questions and answers regarding the practice and yoga in general.
+Please make contact to enquire further.

 Please arrive 5 minutes early for group or led class.
 Turn your phone off or on silent.
 If you arrive just as the opening chant is being called refrain from entering the space till just finished.